spookylukey/django-views-the-right-way/source/detail_view.rst

 handling, and other to retrieving data the from the database.
 As you can guess, the implementation was significantly complicated by its hybrid nature.

+Even for the job it was doing, it was awkward, but when new requirements come along — like you need to generate XLS reports offline, outside of a web context — then you really are in a mess.

 What is needed is a separate set of classes that handle just XLS generation, which should then be used by our view functions (or classes).
-Such properly decoupled code will make your life much easier — so that, for instance, when you realise that you need to generate these XLS reports offline, completely outside the context of a web request, it will be a very easy task.
-Or so that you can test some aspect of the XLS generation without having to set up a web request.
+These will also have the advantage of being able to test some aspect of the XLS generation without having to set up a web request, or even necessarily getting data from the database.

 So where did the design go wrong?
 Look back at the views provided by Django, and you'll see this design is simply carrying on the same pattern.